russhustle/leetpattern/docs/md/1579_remove_max_number_of_edges_to_keep_graph_fully_traversable.md

 ## 1579.
-Remove Max Number Of Edges To Keep Graph Fully Traversable
+Remove Max Number of Edges to Keep Graph Fully Traversable